-This past year, about 2,000 ASU graduate students were awarded prestigious fellowships and scholarships exceeding \$3.5 million.
-These awards were funded by the National Science Foundation, NASA, the Ford Foundation, Fulbright, and other public agencies and private foundations.
+This past year, a large number of ASU graduate students were awarded prestigious fellowships and scholarships funded by the National Science Foundation, NASA, the Ford Foundation, Fulbright, and other public agencies and private foundations.

 ASU assisted more than 2,800 outstanding graduate students through academic and tuition scholarship and other financial support programs.
 The total financial support amounted to \$15.5 million, exemplifying the university's commitment to enabling student success.